quiffman/seiscomp3/src/trunk/apps/tools/scconfig/descriptions/scconfig.rst

 ^^^^^^^^

-To assign a binding profile to a station, a network or a set of stations/networks, drag a network from the right part (blue or magenta) to the left part (red or orange).
+To assign a binding profile to a station, a network or a set of stations/networks, drag a profile from the right part (blue or magenta) to the left part (red or orange).
 It is also possible to drag and drop multiple profiles with one action.